Sadnuro/delilah_resto/README.md

         conf_port       = '3306';

  In the code, the code should only change the `conf_user` with your MySQL user and `conf_password` with your MySQL password, the other parameters must keep the default value.
- After configuring and starting the server in the following steps, you should see the following message if the connection to the database was successful
+ After configuring and starting the server in the following steps, you should see the following message if the connection to the database was successful.

  ![image](https://user-images.githubusercontent.com/82292865/134759011-fb73c317-eb6b-4170-895f-1b0ca107bb05.png)

 `Executing (default): SELECT 1+1 AS result`